 Mobile Friendly / Responsive web design (RWD) is an approach to web design aimed at building sites to provide an optimal viewing experience across a wide range of devices (from desktop computers to ipads/tablets to mobile phones).
 Browse this website on your smart phone or ipad/tablet to see how it adapts to each device.

-A website designed with RWD adapts the layout to the viewing environment by using fluid grids, flexible images and CSS3 media queries.
+A website designed to be 'responsive' adapts the layout to the viewing environment by using fluid grids, flexible images and CSS3 media queries.

 Using responsive website design makes sure that no matter what your users use to view your website, they get the best experience possible.